Propagation of radical ideas in societies with memory: competition between radical strength and social cohesion: Conclusion

 The effects of including memory in the modeling of the system plays a significant role.
+The level or degree of memory is a characteristic of societies over which there is no immediate control.
+However, it is interesting to analyze how the result of the intervention policies may be different, depending on the degree of memory that a particular society presents.
 We observe that at higher levels of memory, processes occur less abruptly, and it takes longer to reach a state of equilibrium.
 In terms of combating radicalization through interaction with susceptible individuals, the model predicts that societies with more memory will have lower values of transient radicalization, but a longer time of coexistence with the radical group before its disappearance.